 Within Caverstede Nursery School, Debbie Hayes, Head teacher is the designated SENCO.
-Katherine Pope, Inclusion Manager has responsibility for the day to day running of the SEN policy.
+Katherine Pope, Inclusion Manager has responsibility for the day to day running of the SEND policy.
+Our Inclusion Assistant supports the Inclusion Manager.

-Each class team has a named practitioner, the Classroom SENCO, with a particular responsibility for children with additional needs.
+Each class team has a named practitioner, the Classroom Deputy / SENCO, with a particular responsibility for children with additional needs.
 Their role is to coordinate provision and offer support to team members.
-The Classroom SENCO's meet regularly with the SENCO and Inclusion Manager.
+The Classroom Deputy / SENCO's meet regularly with the SENCO and Inclusion Manager.